-Since the release of World of Wonder, Alison has played hundreds of shows for families throughout Northern California and beyond, with her Big Time Tot Rock band.
-In addition, she has developed her own “Big Time Tot Rock” curriculum for teaching music to toddlers and preschoolers, which has grown to include preschools and community centers all over the San Francisco Bay Area.
+Upon releasing her first two solo albums, Alison formed her Big Time Tot Rock Band and played hundreds of shows for families throughout Northern California.
+In addition, she developed her own “Big Time Tot Rock” curriculum for teaching music to toddlers and preschoolers, which grew to include preschools and community centers all over the San Francisco Bay Area.

 After teaching music in Jewish settings for several years, Alison decided that the world of Jewish education was a perfect fit for her and was offered a Legacy Fellowship to pursue her Masters in Jewish Education at Hebrew College in Boston.
 She graduated with distinction in 2020, and now serves as Assistant Director of Youth Education at Peninsula Temple Beth El in San Mateo, CA.

 Inspired by her newfound joyful connection with Judaism and her curiosity about children’s spirituality, Alison began writing a new batch of songs based in Jewish values.
 You Are Magic is a collection of these very special musical journeys for families.
 Concepts such as healing the world, taking care of the environment, being kind, feeling connected, self-reflection, and giving back to others are all universal values that can resonate with any parent, regardless of the source.
 The songs on You Are Magic encourage children to discover who they are, how they relate to the world, and how they can aspire to be a positive light for everyone around them.

 In addition to making music for children and families, Alison has had a long and varied career in the wider world of indie rock, Americana, and experimental music, as a member of The Loud Family, McCabe & Mrs. Miller, and Mushroom.